GENTIAN

 • Gastric acid deficiency

-• Diarrhoea with yellow stool
+• Diarrhoea with yellow stools

 • Chronic fatigue with loss of appetite for food

-• Severe exhaustion from post-viral syndrome
+• Exhaustion from the post-viral syndrome

 TOP | HERBS A-Z LIST